o-ran-sc/ric-plt-lib-rmr/docs/rmr.7.rst

           The value of this variable is also used for Route Manager messages which are sent via an RMR connection.

+      * - **RMR_STASH_RT**
+        -
+          Names the file where RMR should write the latest update it receives from the source of route tables (generally Route Manager).
+This is meant to assist with debugging and/or troubleshooting when it is suspected that route information isn't being sent and/or received correctly.
+If this variable is not given, RMR will save the last update using the ``RMR_SEED_RT`` variable value and adding a ``.stash`` suffix to the filename so as not to overwrite the static table.

       * - **RMR_VCTL_FILE**
         -
           This supplies the name of a verbosity control file.
 The core